How to Finish & Smooth 3D Printed Parts: PLA and ABS

 There are a number of options to be considered that influence our end product in a considerable way and greatly help in post-processing.

-The print settings, the orientation of the print, the amount of build platers, all go in thought when talking about the actual surface finish of the print, that eventually leads to a big help in the post-process.
+The print settings and the orientation of the print go in thought when talking about the actual surface finish of the print, that eventually leads to a big help in the post-process.

 According to Maker Bot, “Surfaces printed vertically will have the smoothest finish.”
 They also go on to add, “Printing models in 100 micron layer resolution will result in a slightly smoother surface finish, but will take significantly longer.”